boilerroomtv/coding-challenge/server/README.md

 Install dependencies with `yarn` (or `npm`).

-To develop run `yarn dev`, this will watch for changes and restart the application when you make them using [nodemon](https://github.com/remy/nodemon).
+To run the app run `yarn start`, this will watch for changes and restart the application when you make them using [nodemon](https://github.com/remy/nodemon).

-To start the server run `yarn start`.
+The server runs at `http://localhost:4000/`